IvanTheGr/calculator-app/README.md

 - Press the '=' button to evaluate the expression.
 - Click the 'clear' button to reset the display.
 - Future Enhancements
-- This simple calculator can be expanded with additional features, such as: " + ", " - " , " / " , " * " , " ^ " and " √ "
+- This simple calculator can be expanded with additional features, such as: " + ", " - " , " / " , and " * "